garronej/ts-ci/README.md

 ---

-NOTICE: GitHub Action is currently down.
+NOTICE: GitHub Actions is [currently down](https://www.githubstatus.com).
+Until it is back up again impossible to use this template. 🤷

 # Presentation